duck-compiler/duckc/docs/02_advanced/01_typesystem.md

 };
 ```

 The MyType is a symbols, which we'll refer to as a typename.

+## Ducks

-It refers to a duck type.
+The above `MyType` refers to a duck type.
 You could alternatively specify explicitly that it's a duck type, by passing the `duck` keyword infront of the "object" description, like

-## Ducks

 ```duck
 type MyType = duck {